hhuumm/RoyalCarribeanTakeHome/README.md

 Clone this repository to your local machine
-Install the required packages by running pip install -r requirements.txt Set up the database by running python setup_database.py Start the Flask server by running python app.py
+Install the required packages by running pip install -r requirements.txt Start the Flask server by running python runserver.py Usage
-Usage
-Be sure to have your .env file set up with the proper variable names PASSWORD
+Be sure to have your .env file set up with the proper variable names USERNAME
+PASSWORD
 CONNECTION_STRING
 PORT

+Standard flask setup, you can alter the
 To use the project, open a web browser and go to http://localhost:5000/.
 From there, you can get, put, post , or delete an employee.

 Contributing